arslanshahid65/MultiRefFaceVideoGen/README.md

 # End to End Deep Learning Based Video Coding for Video Conferencing.

-This project explores multi reference frame fusion techniques to improve generation of face videos using attention in existing First Order Motion Model.
+The project aims to develop a end to end video compression pipeline with novel attention based multi reference fusion in existing First Order Motion Model based codec.